Andrea Orcel: UBS

-From 2012 to 2017 Orcel fired thousands of employees in order to boost profitability, reducing the company's wage requirements by $3 billion.
-He reportedly handed lists of people to fire to managing directors while many UBS employees learned of their firing as they came to work and "found their access cards no longer worked."
+From 2012 to 2017.
+Orcel fired thousands of employees in order to boost profitability, reducing the company's wage requirements by $3 billion.
+He reportedly handed lists of people to fire to managing directors, with many UBS employees learning of their firing as they came to work and "found their access cards no longer worked."
 In May 2017, he approved a $2.8 billion (€2.6 billion) financing package to Chinese conglomerate HNA Group so they could buy a 10% stake in Deutsche Bank.
 In August 2018, an Investment Bank trainee accused one of the managing directors of UBS of drugging and sexually assaulting her at a social gathering in September.
 Orcel personally invited her to his London office to clarify that the director had been suspended and subsequently resigned.
 Orcel appeared on Bloomberg Markets later that day explaining a revamped infrastructure and process of handling sexual misconduct at the company, noting it must be "completely eradicated".
 In the months preceding October 2018, Orcel reportedly "lobbied intensely" to be the next CEO of UBS.
 After giving in to Orcel, UBS put him directly in line to succeed Ermotti.